COLOR MANAGEMENT

 There is no substitute for a using a hardware screen calibration device and its software.
 I can strongly recommend DataColor Spyder5 Pro.
 I have used DataColor products, since 2008.
 It works, though you must try different settings, including the recommended settings.
 Which is 100% correct, optimum, or ideal?
 I cannot tell you.
 However, I attempt to use settings that will give me as wide an area of the above colour gamut as possible.
 Each of us perceives colours differently, regardless.

-Datacolor Spyder5 Pro
+Color management using Datacolor Spyder5 Pro

 That said, there are plenty of variables which will yield different results, such as Black Luminance, White Luminance, Native White Point, Black Point, Visual Mode, Measured Mode, Gamma 1.8 (typical for older Windows Operating System PCs), Gamma 2.0, Gamma 2.2 (typical for Apple MAC Operating System and modern PCs) and 6,500°Kelvin (a widely used setting), optionally, 5,800°Kelvin, 5,000°Kelvin, et cetera.
 The recommended settings are Gamma 2.2, Native White Point, which should be 6,500°Kelvin.